 Available at Amazon.com

 Welcome to the Free Fire Zone, also known as a free kill zone.
-In Vietnam, it was enemy territory, all the friendlies and neutrals moved out.
+In Vietnam, it was enemy territory; all the friendlies and neutrals moved out.
 Anyone found in such an area was considered hostile, a legitimate target that could be killed on sight, no questions asked.
 Each of the seventeen stories in this book originate from this zone, any subject, any genre fair game.
-The short stories are bound together by the main character, Rod Teigler, traveling through his life beginning in the mid-sixties Vietnam and extending to the current day.
+The short stories are bound together by the main character, Rod Teigler, traveling through his life beginning in mid-sixties Vietnam and continuing to the present day.
 Teigler’s war experiences, helped along by government experimentation, leave him with a severe personality disorder.
-Fear or anger turn the hero into something you don’t want to meet up with in broad daylight let alone in a dark alley.
+Fear or anger turns the hero into something you don’t want to meet up with in broad daylight, let alone in a dark alley.
 Free Fire Zone received a Silver Medal Award from the Military Writers Society of America and a finalist award in the 2017 International Book Awards contest.

-Free Fire Zone by Dennis Maulsby is a complex novel.
-It is a combination thriller, literary fiction and science fiction.
-The novel speaks to the pain of war and the horror observed therein and the inner battle the warrior fights to resist becoming what he has to be on the battlefield.
+Free Fire Zone by Dennis Maulsby is a complex book.
+It is a combination of thriller, literary fiction, and science fiction.
+The novel speaks to the pain of war, the horror observed therein, and the inner battle the warrior fights to resist becoming what he must be on the battlefield.
 Maulsby addresses the demons created by PTSD, but he brings his demon to life, imbuing it with personality and power beyond any description I’ve read before.
 One does what one must in war in order to survive and support his warrior brothers.
 There is heart-rending, heart-changing danger in doing that.
-Maulsby tackles the topic head on, breathes life into it, even if it makes a reader uncomfortable.
-This mature audience reading for sure.
+Maulsby tackles the topic head-on and breathes life into it, even if it makes a reader uncomfortable.
+This is mature audience reading, for sure.

 Review by Mike Mullins, MWSA Reviewer